ADBond/bga-calypso/misc/archive.md

 * ~~new round (genuine)/things all work nicely in multi-round games~~
 * ~~multiple players complete calypsos in one trick~~
+* ~~a little browser compatibility~~ just take this as it comes now, after fixing mobile

 ### Meta